Log Cabin Republicans: Platform

 LCR acts under the statement: "We are loyal Republicans.
 We believe in limited government, strong national defense, free markets, low taxes, personal responsibility, and individual liberty.
 Log Cabin Republicans represents an important part of the American family—taxpaying, hard working people who proudly believe in this nation's greatness.
 We also believe all Americans have the right to liberty and equality.
 We believe equality for LGBT Americans is in the finest tradition of the Republican Party.
 We educate our Party about why inclusion wins.
 Opposing gay and lesbian equality is inconsistent with the GOP's core principles of smaller government and personal freedom."

 On social issues, LCR either dissents from social conservatism or is neutral.
 On matters relating to gay and lesbian rights, LCR advocates for same-sex marriage and tax equity for domestic partner benefits.
-The LCR website also contains an 'Equality Map' giving information on state laws in areas from employment discrimination and relationship recognition to hate crimes protections and anti-bullying laws.
+The LCR website also includes an "Equality Map" giving information on state laws in areas from employment discrimination and relationship recognition to hate crimes protections and anti-bullying laws.

+Abortion

 LCR takes no official position on abortion.

+National defense

 On the issue of national defense: "Log Cabin Republicans believe in a confident foreign policy and a strong national defense.
 As the world's sole military superpower, it is vital that the United States remain ready and able to shoulder its responsibilities in the global arena while standing as a beacon of freedom.
 Log Cabin Republicans call attention to the cruel and abusive treatment of gays and lesbians worldwide, particularly as it coincides with authoritarian regimes renowned for supporting terrorism and disregarding other basic human rights."